» The Projected Image Heritage of Australia and New Zealand

-The page for The Projected Image Heritage of Australia and New Zealand has moved.
-Click here to view the new page
+The Projected Image Heritage of Australia and New Zealand

-A five minute video excerpt from Professor Ian Edwards and Margery Edwards’ magic lantern show is available here.
+A five-minute video excerpt from the magic lantern show that Professor Ian Edwards and Margery Edwards performed during the symposium is available here.
+(Add vimeo link)

-Notes from the 14 December 2012 Symposium The Projected Image Heritage of Australia and New Zealand.
-Apologies for any inaccuracies or missed out bits.
-Please correct or add your additional comments.
+Notes from the symposium The Projected Image Heritage of Australia and New Zealand, held at the Research School of Humanities and the Arts, ANU, 14 December 2012.(Apologies for any inaccuracies or missed out bits.
+Please correct or add your additional comments.)

 Professor Paul Pickering from the Research School of Humanities and the Arts welcomed us with an overview of the magic lantern as an integral part of colonial society and commerce, and an important part of the imperial project, as well as a metaphor for fraud as well as unstable visions of the future.